NexPlayer/Android-SDK/advanced.md

  The content information has changed.
 When onStatusReport is called with any other non Failure value for msg, it will also be called with this as well.
 This is a good place to monitor insignificant changes to the content information.

 - `NEXPLAYER_STATUS_REPORT_DOWNLOAD_PROGRESS (0x00000080)`
  Reports the progress made storing content for offline play.
-This message will be calledwhen content is opened with NEXPLAYER_SOURCE_TYPE_STORE_STREAM type.For this notification, the parameterparam1returns the percentage of downloadingcomplete (0
+This message will be calledwhen content is opened with NEXPLAYER\_SOURCE\_TYPE\_STORE\_STREAM type.For this notification, the parameter param1 returns the percentage of downloading completed (0-100).
--100).

 - `NEXPLAYER_STATUS_REPORT_AVMODE_CHANGED (0x0000000A)`
  Thestream being played back has changed and the new stream has a different mediatype.
 This event happens whenever the state changes between video-only, audio-only and audio-video. param1 contains the new media type: 1 for audio, 2 for video, 3 for both.